la2050/challenge/_2021/create/creative-futures-collective.md

   The future for us is building out an online version of our curriculum so that we can scale our program to cities all across the globe and provide opportunities to those that traditionally have access to them.
-Approximately how many people will be directly impacted by this proposal?: '120' Approximately how many people will be indirectly impacted by this proposal?: '240' Please describe the broader impact of your proposal.: >- The way we find our talent is through our non profit partnerships listed in Question 10.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '120' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '240' Describe how Los Angeles County will be different if your work is successful.: >- The way we find our talent is through our non profit partnerships listed in Question 10.
 However we have found that a majority of our Fellows are people of color, low income, single mothers and have been system impacted.